 - Easements.

-One of the most common mistakes is assuming the property is “clear” simply because the seller or the agency claims it is.
+One of the most common mistakes is assuming that the property is ‘unencumbered’ simply because the seller or estate agent claims it is.

-In reality, many issues only appear in the Registry.
+In reality, many problems only come to light in the land registry.

-- Matching of the registered owner and the seller.
+- Whether the registered owner and the seller are the same person.

-At Fuster & Associates, we conduct exhaustive registry reviews before our clients make any down payment.
+At Fuster & Associates, we carry out thorough land registry checks before our clients make a deposit.

-In Spain, certain debts may remain tied to the property even after the purchase.
+In Spain, certain debts may remain attached to the property even after purchase.

 This includes: